epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-05-02-herbstlustwm-modularized-bash.markdown

 do_config "attr"      "$(declare -p attributes)" do_config "set"       "$(declare -p sets)" do_config "rule"      "$(declare -p rules)"
 {% endhighlight %}

+#### Specific BASH Issue

+Be aware of this one.
+Specific BASH only issue.
+Since BASH directly interpret the interpolation in system environment.
+Changing double quote to single quote prevent the terminal spawning, even when you double quote it later.

+{% highlight bash %}
+declare -A keybinds=(
+    ["$m-Return"]="spawn ${TERMINAL:-xfce4-terminal}"
+)
+{% endhighlight %}

 #### View Source File: